ScriptFUSION/Porter/docs/Quickstart Symfony.md

 Let's start with the [Steam provider][] for Porter by including it in our `composer.json` with the following command.

 >Note: The Steam provider requires [Amp v3][], which is currently in beta, so we need to allow beta dependencies temporarily.
-This can be enabled with the following command.
+This can be enabled with the following commands.
 > ```sh
 > composer config minimum-stability beta
 > composer config prefer-stable true